Bryan Magee

-A biography by journalist Mark Nayler is in preparation.
+Magee influenced popular culture with his efforts to make philosophy accessible to the layman, especially as a broadcaster on the BBC, interviewing a number of leading philosophers.
+In parallel, he was interested in politics and was elected as a Labour Party Member of Parliament (MP) for the Leyton parliament constituency in the February 1974 UK general election.
+He also wrote books, including The Philosophy of Schopenhauer, first published in 1983, and revised in 1997.
+His interests included the life, thought, and works of the composer Richard Wagner.

 Early life

-Born of working-class parents in Hoxton, London, in 1930, within a few hundred yards of where his paternal grandparents were born, Magee was brought up in a flat above the family clothing shop, where he shared a bed with his elder sister, Joan.
-He was close to his father but had a difficult relationship with his abusive and overbearing mother.
+Magee was born in 1930 in Hoxton, London to working-class parents; his father, Frederick Knut (or Canute) Magee (1902-1947) was a clothier's manager, and his mother, Sheila Kathleen (or Catherine; b.
+1903) was daughter of labourer Joseph Sidney Lynch.
+His upbringing was poor; having been born within a few hundred yards of where his paternal grandparents were born, he was brought up in a flat above the family clothing shop, where, until the age of five, he shared a bed with his elder sister, Joan.
+He was close to his father, but had a difficult relationship with his abusive and overbearing mother, who was "cold and distant".
 He was evacuated to Market Harborough in Leicestershire, during World War II, but when he returned to London, much of Hoxton had been bombed flat.
 Magee was educated at Christ's Hospital school on a London County Council scholarship.
 During this formative period, he developed a keen interest in socialist politics, while during the school holidays he enjoyed listening to political orators at Speakers' Corner, Hyde Park, London, as well as regular visits to the theatre and concerts.

-During his National Service he served in the British Army, in the Intelligence Corps, seeking possible spies among the refugees crossing the border between Yugoslavia and Austria.
-After demobilisation he won a scholarship to Keble College, Oxford, where he studied History as an undergraduate and then Philosophy, Politics and Economics in one year.
+During his National Service, he served in the British Army, in the Intelligence Corps, seeking possible spies among the refugees crossing the border between Yugoslavia and Austria.
+After demobilisation, he won a scholarship to Keble College, Oxford, where he studied history as an undergraduate and then Philosophy, Politics and Economics in one year.
 His friends at Oxford included Robin Day, William Rees-Mogg, Jeremy Thorpe and Michael Heseltine.
 While at university, Magee was elected president of the Oxford Union.
 He later became an honorary fellow at Keble College.